 STEP #3: DO

-Do whatever you can to help people be personally responsible for results and serving the people you serve.
+- Do whatever you can to help people be personally responsible for results and serve the people you serve.

-If you have created that high-trust environment and high-trust relationships, let them know you are helping them practice and perfect their abilities so they are valuable no matter where they work.
+If you have created that high-trust environment and high-trust relationships, let them know you are helping them practise and perfect their abilities so they are valuable no matter where they work.

 What happens in your place of work?

 It may be obvious to find leadership euphoria when the goal is honourable.
 But trust me, it isn’t a given.
 All organizations struggle with developing the leadership culture required to achieve nirvana.
 But when you know what skills are needed for leadership development and reaching leadership nirvana, you’ve got a leg up on the process.